Shafiahuma/Task-Manager/README.md

 - Fully responsive design for desktop and mobile

 ### Technologies Used
-- Front-End: React
+- Frontend: React
-- Back-End: Node.js with Express
+- Backend: Node.js with Express
 - Database: PostgreSQL
 - CSS: Bootstrap